eginwong/epistemological-question/README.md

 ## TODOs

-FINISH BACKGROUNDS TONIGHT
-FINISH SLIDE TYPES TONIGHT!
+1. create heart + first fusion sprite for hylemorphism
+2. create sprite for gender dysphoria?

 - define color with a legend to tell a story
 - create the slide types (list?)
 - sprite

   - (optional): choreograph actions in sprite tied to sprite state

-- backgrounds to make
-  - mashup of issues ppt
-  - question-block
-  - ~~dark1/dark2~~
-  - ~~descartes~~
-  - hyle-morphism slide in black/white

 - sprites to make
   - gender dysphoria